Muaaz-Siddiq/ecommerce_data_warehouse/README.md

-dataset can view and through this link: https://www.kaggle.com/datasets/zusmani/pakistans-largest-ecommerce-dataset
+dataset can be viewed and downloaded through this link: https://www.kaggle.com/datasets/zusmani/pakistans-largest-ecommerce-dataset